 According to the study’s authors, the exodus of pharmacies from underserved areas has led to the creation of “pharmacy deserts.”

-Furthermore, the National Center for Health Statistics reports that in 2013, 8.4% of primary care physicians would not accept new patients.
+In a recent report, the National Center for Health Statistics noted that 8.4% of primary care physicians would not accept new patients.
 The acceptance of Medicaid patients is even more severe with 35% of physicians not taking new Medicaid patients.
 Lower income areas with predominantly Medicaid populations are clearly not getting the primary care services they need.

 Meeting Future Needs

-In addition to dispensing medications and providing related services, each pharmacy will serve as a “collaboratory” where the College will partner with local health care providers to jointly offer an expanded range of clinical services.
-The pharmacies will be “convenient care” centers much like the commercial retail clinics, but will offer a broader range of services associated with patient wellness.
+In addition to dispensing medications and providing related services, the College partners with local health and social service providers to jointly offer an expanded range of clinical services.

-The ability to share space with a physician or nurse practitioner, for example, will ensure patients have convenient access to multiple levels of health care.
-It will also help prepare students to serve as part of a health care team, one of the core tenets of a patient-centric approach to care.
+The ability to partner with a social worker or a nurse practitioner, for example, helps prepare students to serve as part of a health care team, one of the core tenets of a patient-centric approach to care.
+It also helps ensure patients have convenient access to multiple levels of health care.
+It will also

-Plans for the student operated pharmacies include space whereby students will be able to host educational forums about certain health topics or disease states, thereby expanding the learning experience to include a component of public health.
+Adjacent to our Albany location is the ACPHS "Collaboratory."
+This community health resource includes space whereby students will be able to host educational forums about certain health topics or disease states, thereby expanding the learning experience to include a component of public health.

 The ACPHS student operated pharmacies will serve as prototypes for health care in disadvantaged areas of the Capitol Region.
 They will avoid the expansion of pharmacy deserts by allowing for improved access to prescription medications and preventive health care services for medically underserved areas.